ngs-lang/ngs/doc/ngs.1.md

 * `T` (a user-defined type) - The exit code can be customized by `ExitCode(x:T)` method.
 * Anything else, including user-defined types without `ExitCode(x:T)` method will result 0.

-In case of an uncaught exception, the exit code is 1.
+In case of an uncaught exception, the exit code is 240.
+In cases where additional errors were encountered during exiting, the exit codes will be greater than 240, [ngslang(1)](ngslang.1.md) has specific information on that.

 # ENVIRONMENT

 * `DEBUG` - when non-empty string, switches on `debug` method output (default is off).
-It's recommended to use `debug("my debug info")` in your scripts for easily be turning on/off.
+It's recommended to use `debug("my debug info")` in your scripts for turning debug output on and off easily, using the `DEBUG` environment variable.
 * `NGS_BOOTSTRAP` points to the bootstrap NGS file.
 On NGS startup this file is always run.
 Defaults to first of:
 	* `$HOME/.bootstrap.ngs`
 	* `/etc/ngs/bootstrap.ngs`